33Ahn/vz-thrive-apprenticeship-portfolio/The-Wizards-Council/README.md

 - JF 3.6 Can implement a RESTful API

-    - To implement a RESTful API, I utilized HTTP request verbs such as GET, POST, PUT, and DELETE, ensuring that the corresponding routes followed a consistent naming convention using plural nouns in the URLs.
+    - To implement a RESTful API, I utilized the HTTP request verbs such as GET, POST, PUT, and DELETE, ensuring that the corresponding routes followed a consistent naming convention using plural nouns in the URLs.

     - Additionally, I leveraged query strings to assign values to specific parameters in routes, enabling me to create more specific routes.
 Query strings were formed by appending a question mark followed by key-value pairs separated by equal signs, and multiple key-value pairs were separated by ampersands.